ooaklee/ghatd/docs/how-to/local-development/a-new-project-it-s-in-the-detail.md

 > Remember to replace the placeholders in the command above!
 >
-> - It is possible to ignore`[DESTINATION_DIR]` if you want the new app to be generated in the same folder `ghatdcli` is being used in.
+> - It is possible to ignore `[DESTINATION_DIR]` if you want the new app to be generated in the same folder `ghatdcli` is being used in.
+> - Detail links can use `owner/repo`, `github.com/owner/repo`, `https://github.com/owner/repo`, or SSH-style GitHub sources.

 - Run your new web app: